floeck/site/_posts/2021-08-10-This-ones-for-you.md

 I'm sorry that one time we were watching that cool anime movie I was passing out half-way.
 Truth is, I smoked too much weed that evening and was losing interest and was getting tired.
 I compromised a moment for nothing but a plant.

 I'm sorry that we never did get to see a drive-thru movie.
-There was ample oppurtunity, and I know oh how bad you wanted to, but we never did.
+There was ample opportunity, and I know oh how bad you wanted to, but we never did.

 I'm sorry we never watched a true horror film like you always wanted.
 Instead opting for the less scary, still fucked up film about someone holding someone else against their will.